 Your Monash College life begins now!

 Welcome.
 We want you to enjoy everything about Monash College and imagine that you have lots of questions.
-This website will help you prepare for your new life in Melbourne and first few weeks of class, making your Monash College experience even more enjoyable.
-The information provided will give you a good idea of what to expect and how to make the most of the support available.
+This website will help give you an idea of what to expect during your first few weeks of class, the support available and tips on making your Monash College experience even more enjoyable.
 Once you’ve started class, you’ll find all of your study material on Moodle - our online learning platform.
 Our teachers are also very friendly and they'll be able to help answer your questions or let you know who can help you.

 Your Monash account

 Congratulations and welcome to Monash College.

 Now that you have accepted your offer, it's time to enrol

 Before enrolling, make sure you have met all the conditions of your offer.
 If waiting on a credit outcome, proceed anyway - you can change your units in the first couple of weeks of semester, and we'll be there to help you every step of the way.

 Step 1: Create your Monash account